 A message from the President

 It is also an opportunity for us to look ahead to the future.
 By providing open access to higher education to recent high school graduates and adult learners, we are well-positioned to continue to provide Rhode Islanders and others the chance to acquire the knowledge and skills necessary for intellectual, professional and personal growth through the array of academic, career and lifelong learning programs we offer.
-And perhaps, in these challenging times, CCRI’s role in education is even more critical than in its first 46 years.
+And perhaps, in these challenging times, CCRI's role in education is even more critical than ever before.